eyasir2047/eyasir2047/README.md

 </p>

 ## 👨‍💻 About Me
-I'm a Computer Science undergraduate at the University of Dhaka passionate about Deep Learning and software development.
-I am currently focusing on strengthening my foundation in Machine Learning while seeking collaborative opportunities to apply my skills to real-world projects.
+I am Abrar Eyasir, a final-year Computer Science and Engineering student at the University of Dhaka.
+I have a strong research interest in Computer Vision and Deep Learning.
+Passionate about innovation and technology, I am also keen on entrepreneurship and aspire to build impactful startups.

 ## 🎓 Education
-- **BSc in Computer Science**
+- **BSc in Computer Science & Engineering **
   University of Dhaka
   *2022 - Present*